FilippoMB/Benchmark_dataset_for_graph_classification/README.md

 - the list of adjacency matrices in csr_matrix format,
 - the list of node features as numpy arrays,
 - the class labels contained in a numpy array,
-- a list of networkx graphs (use the dict key 'features' to access the features on the nx graph's nodes).
-This representation can be used instead of the list of sparse adjacency matrices and of array of numpy features.

 The following code snippet shows how to load the data